schr0841/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL
-Project 2 for U of M Data Analytics Bootcamp
+Project 2 for U of M Data Analytics Bootcamp.
+Group 10: Aliyu Muraina and Gregory Schreiter

+The file ETL_Mini_Project_AMuraina_GSchreiter.ipynb contains the pandas analysis of creating the various dataframes and then writing to CSV files.
+The four output CSV files are contained in the resources folder.

 # Crowdfunding Database